OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/resource_video/Learning_resource_Video.md

 with the access setting "Open" it will automatically be accessible for all registered users.
 The description of the info page is automatically displayed in the individual view of a video, as well as the rating and comment function.

+!!! info "Info"

-If you miss a video, check the settings in the video settings under "Access configuration".
+    If you miss a video, check the settings in the video settings under "**Access configuration**".

+!!! info ""

     If you cannot find the "Video Collection" entry in the main navigation of your OpenOlat instance, either the administrator has hidden it or you do not have the required rights.